Bachelor of Medicine, Bachelor of Surgery: West Indies

 All constituent countries of the University of the West Indies (UWI) confer MB BS, due to the historical affiliation of UWI to the University of London.
+The degree is a 5-year programme.
 The three physical campuses are Mona in Jamaica, Saint Augustine in Trinidad and Tobago, and Cave Hill in Barbados, with each campus having a Medical Faculty.

 The University of Guyana (UG) also confers "MB BS" to their medical school graduates.
 There are other medical schools in the West Indies, but these follow the North-American system leading to MD.

 Zambia

-All schools in Zambia that award the MBChB degree:
+All schools in Zambia award the MBChB degree..
+Texila American University Zambia also offers the MBChB degree.